LHCfitNikhef/EELSfitter/README.md

 If you use **EELSfitter** in a scientific publication, please cite the original publication:

-- *Charting the low-loss region in Electron Energy Loss Spectroscopy with machine learning*, Laurien Roest, Sabrya E. van Heijst, Luigi Maduro, Juan Rojo, and Sonia Conesa-Boj, [arXiv:2009.aaaaa](https://arxiv.org/abs/2009.00014).
+- *Charting the low-loss region in Electron Energy Loss Spectroscopy with machine learning*, Laurien I. Roest, Sabrya E. van Heijst, Luigi Maduro, Juan Rojo, and Sonia Conesa-Boj, [arXiv:2009.aaaaa](https://arxiv.org/abs/2009.00014).

 as well as the [DOI:(...)](https://google.com/) associated to the code.